health1stafrica/healthfirstafrica/README.md

 # Health First Africa

 Health First Africa is a modern, responsive web application for a Non-Governmental Organization (NGO) dedicated to improving healthcare accessibility across Africa.
-The platform serves as a hub for sharing the organization `&#39;`s mission, showcasing impact, facilitating donations, and recruiting volunteers.
+The platform serves as a hub for sharing the organization `&#39;`s mission, showcasing impact, facilitating donations, and recruiting volunteers

 ## 🚀 Features